 Her love of life revolved around her two sons and she had a deep passion for pets and animals.

 She is pre-deceased by her father Richard E. "Dick" Fournier of Berlin.

 She leaves two sons Jeremie Wilson and Powell Wilson both of Gilmanton.
 Her mother Cecile M. (Aube) Fournier of Berlin, a sister Marianne Francoeur of Hooksett, a brother Rick Fournier and his wife Donna of Hooksett, several nieces, nephews, and cousins.

 A Mass of Christian Burial will be celebrated at 10 a.m.
 Friday, January 16 at St. Anne Church of Good Shepherd Parish in Berlin.
 Burial will be at Mt.
 Calvary Cemetery in Berlin.

 Arrangements are under the care of Fleury-Patry Funeral Home, 72 High Street, Berlin.

-Online guestbook www.fleury-patry.com
+Online guestbook at www.fleury-patry.com.